ibm-cloud-docs/codeengine/service-bind.md

    </tr>
    </table>

-4. Verify that the credentials were generated by using the `application get` or the`jobdef get` command.
+4. Verify that the credentials were generated by using the `application get` or the`job get` command.
 In the following example, verify that the credentials that were created in the previous example were created.

    ```
-   ibmcloud ce jobdef get --name my-jobdef
+   ibmcloud ce job get --name my-job
    ```
    {: pre}